Deltares-research/KnowledgeRules/docs/1_quick_start.md

 1. Go to the KnowledgeRules GitHub:
    [https://github.com/Deltares/KnowledgeRules](https://github.com/Deltares/KnowledgeRules)

-2. At the GitHub click on the green [Code]{: .btn .btn-green } button in the right hand corner.
+2. At the GitHub click on the green **Code** button in the right hand corner.
    Select **download Zip** and download the file "KnowledgeRules-master.zip".

 3. Place the zip file in an accesible location on your computer and unzip it.